hemebond/airquake/README.md

 terrain, keep close to places where you can hopefully hide.
 If you're caught in the middle of an open field, you're going to know what "sitting duck" means.

 Weapons:
-  1: Autocannon (SA/SS).
+1. Autocannon (SA/SS).
 Ammo: 200
-  2: SAM missiles (SA/SS).
+2. SAM missiles (SA/SS).
 Ammo: 16

 Health: 400

 Armour: 15

-Notice that, while you can use the weapons against ground targets, they're not very powerful.
+Note that, while you can use the weapons against ground targets, they're not very powerful.
 Tanks are better for ground fights.

-Vehicle 8: Battle Tank
+#### Vehicle 8: Battle Tank

 This is what many people have asked me to do.
 It's slow of course, but it actually does have armour, and very powerful weapons for ground fights.
 Now you can do a map completely on ground. :)  This is pretty good against enemy helicopters too, but there are only a few homing missiles... and since you